 The Cambridge Wine Blogger kindly agreed to provide a wine recommendation for the slow-roast lamb recipe I recently posted on the Blog.
 Here's what he came up with...

-When the Moving Foodie asked me for another wine recommendation, I had to think a bit initially but eventually came up with such a good idea, I gladly accepted the offer of a guest post to write about it.
+initially but eventually came up with such a good idea, I gladly accepted the

-slow-roast whole leg of lamb marinated in orange and lemon juice with cinnamon, fennel seeds and ground cumin served with spicy harissa roast potatoes is no easy task; citrus, red meat and spice is a challenging combination.
+Matching a wine to slow-roast whole leg of lamb marinated in orange and lemon juice with cinnamon, fennel seeds and ground cumin served with spicy harissa roast potatoes is no easy task; citrus, red meat and spice is a challenging combination.

-Plain roast lamb matches well with ripe, primary reds, but red wine's bitter tannins will clash with spices whilst the citrus in the dish needs to be matched with high acidity in the wine.
+citrus in the dish needs to be matched with high acidity in the wine.

 My usual go-to wine for strongly flavoured, restaurant-style dishes is Austrian Riesling; full-bodied in ripe-yet-dry style, it is extremely versatile and food friendly.

-Oddbins Bloggers case – a Riesling from Austrian wunderkind Markus Huber - ticks a lot of boxes, but roast lamb needs a bit of bramble or dark berry fruit that you just don't get in a white wine.
+My current choice for the Oddbins Bloggers case – a Riesling from Austrian wunderkind Markus Huber - ticks a lot of boxes, but roast lamb needs a bit of bramble or dark berry fruit that you just don't get in a white wine.

-November wine of the month, a Turi Pinot Noir from Bacchanalia, however, is just a little too light and delicate for this dish.
+My next thought was a Pinot Noir - with high acidity and low tannins it also has the fruit element.
+My November wine of the month, a Turi Pinot Noir from Bacchanalia, however, is just a little too light and delicate for this dish.

 I also thought it would be nice to stick with the Mediterranean theme and so I trawled my tasting notes and picked out a red with strong flavours and the right profile to match the food.

-Domaine Treloar Motus, made by expat ex-banking software programmer, Jonathan Hesford in Languedoc.
+It's the Domaine Treloar Motus, made by expat ex-banking software programmer, Jonathan Hesford in Languedoc.

 Jonathan's story is that he was in NY at the time of the September 11th attacks and whilst he escaped unscathed on the day, he later lost his high-flying job in the subsequent downsizing and, having decided to re-invent himself as a wine-maker, now runs a vineyard in Languedoc with his wife and seasonal help as needed.